-4. Third Party Information
+3. Third Party Information

-- 4.1.
-Employee will not disclose to the Company any proprietary or confidential information belonging to any third party, including any prior or current employer or contractor, unless the written approval of that third party was received. - 4.2.
-Employee recognizes that the Company may receive in the future from third parties their confidential or proprietary information, subject to a duty on the Company's part to maintain the confidentiality of such information and to use it only for certain limited purposes.
-Employee undertakes to hold all such confidential or proprietary information in the strictest confidence and not to disclose it to any person or entity or to use it except as necessary in carrying out his services for the Company, consistent with the Company's agreement with such third party.
+- 3.1 The Employee will not disclose to the Company any proprietary or confidential information belonging to any third party, including any prior or current employer or contractor, unless the written approval of that third party was received. - 3.2 The Employee recognizes that the Company may receive in the future from third parties their confidential or proprietary information, subject to a duty on the Company's part to maintain the confidentiality of such information and to use it only for certain limited purposes.
+The employee agrees to hold all such confidential or proprietary information in the strictest confidence and not to disclose it to any person or entity or to use it except as necessary in carrying out his/her services for the Company, consistent with the Company's agreement with such third party.

-5. General
+4. General

-- 5.1.
-Severability.
-The Employee acknowledges that the provisions of this Undertaking serve as an integral part of the terms of employment and reflects the reasonable requirements of the Company in order to protect its legitimate interests.
-If any provision of this Undertaking (including any sentence, clause or part thereof) shall be adjudicated to be invalid or unenforceable, such provision shall be deemed amended to delete there from the portion thus adjudicated to be invalid or unenforceable, such deletion to apply only with respect to the operation of such provision in the particular jurisdiction in which such adjudication is made.
-In addition, if any particular provision contained in this undertaking shall for any reason be held to be excessively broad as to duration, geographical scope, activity or subject, it shall be construed by limiting and reducing the scope of such provision so that the provision is enforceable to the fullest extent compatible with applicable law. - 5.2.
-Survival.
-The provisions of this Undertaking shall continue and remain in full force and effect following the termination of the employment relationship between the Company and the Employee for whatever reason.
-This Undertaking shall not serve in any manner as to derogate from any of the Employee's obligations and liabilities under any applicable law and/or under any other agreement with the Company. - 5.3.
-Condition of Employment.
-Employee acknowledges that execution of this Undertaking is a condition of employment by the Company and the disclosure of any Proprietary Information.
+- 4.1 The Employee acknowledges that the provisions of this Agreement serve as an integral part of the terms of his/her employment and reflect the reasonable requirements of the Company in order to protect its legitimate interests.
+If any provision of this Agreement (including any sentence, clause or part thereof) shall be adjudicated to be invalid or unenforceable, such provision shall be deemed amended to delete there from the portion thus adjudicated to be invalid or unenforceable, such deletion to apply only with respect to the operation of such provision in the particular jurisdiction in which such adjudication is made.
+In addition, if any particular provision contained in this Agreement shall for any reason be held to be excessively broad as to duration, geographical scope, activity or subject, it shall be construed by limiting and reducing the scope of such provision so that the provision is enforceable to the fullest extent compatible with applicable law. - 4.2 The provisions of this Agreement shall continue and remain in full force and effect following the termination of the employment relationship between the Company and the Employee for whatever reason.
+This Agreement shall not serve in any manner as to derogate from any of the Employee's obligations and liabilitiaa wadaa aar , ammliaahla larr amd/am with the Company. madifilies under any annicanie iaw and/or under any volner agreemeni . with the Combany.